vmware-archive/hillview/docs/userManual.md

 #### Operations on selected columns

-Clicking on a column header pops up a menu that offers a set of operations on the currently selected columns, as shown in the following figure:
+Right-clicking on a column header pops up a menu that offers a set of operations on the currently selected columns, as shown in the following figure: